 It is both collapsable and made of soft fabric, so your precious Maine Coon won’t hurt themselves on the sides.

 I also love that the mesh fabric offers the cat an unrestricted air supply, whilst the soft cozy cushion enables your cat to travel in greater comfort.

 When you are traveling, it is important to consider how you will keep your Maine Coon cat well hydrated, especially if you are traveling through hot countries.

-Dehydration is very dangerous for cats, so we purchased a few of these extra large portable cat water containers from Amazon.
+Dehydration is very dangerous for cats, so we purchased a few of these extra-large portable cat water containers from Amazon.

 3. Cat Harness

-Don’t go anywhere without one, since you will need to let your cat out to stretch their legs from time to time.
+Don’t go anywhere without one, since you will need to let your cat out to stretch its legs from time to time.

-Many Maine Coon cats are the size of small dogs, so an extra large cat harness like this is ideal, since it caters to your cats larger than average sizing.
+Many Maine Coon cats are the size of small dogs, so an extra-large cat harness like this is ideal since it caters to your cat’s larger than average sizing.

-If you think that you cat is suffering therefore, consider how you can adapt your cats current environment to cater to your Maine Coons emotional needs.
+If you think that your cat is suffering, therefore, consider how you can adapt your cat’s current environment to cater to your Maine Coons emotional needs.